Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Validation* → Validation occurs through trusted third-party sources, such as Active Directory, LDAP, and Okta.
 - *Authorization* → The client is then associated with the Key Vault as a Service security policy, which consists of a set of rules that define which API endpoints a user, machine, or application is allowed or denied access to with its token.
 - *Access* → Key Vault as a Service then grants access to keys and encryption features, secrets, and certificates.

-The service is offered with the following unit metric: *50 clients*.

 The service offers the following advantages: